x Gasteraloe ‘White Wings’

 Zones: USDA Zones 9a-12

-Light: Sun to part shade.
-Well, I grow my Aloe in light to part shade because I don’t like them burning in to much sun.
+*Light: Light to part shade.
+I grow my Aloe in light to part shade because I don’t like them burning in too much sun.

 ***Water: Average water during the warmer months and not much in the winter.